CharlotteIoT/lab001-docs/SetupSDImage.md

 	sudo raspi-config
 	```

-9. Change the local by unchecking en_GB and checking en_US.UTF-8 UTF-8
+9. Change the locale by unchecking en_GB and checking en_US.UTF-8 UTF-8
 10. Set the time zone
 11. Set the keyboard
 12. Set the audio to force the 3.5mm audio jack instead of HDMI audio